joao2391/DotNetCEPSearch/README.md

 [![Nuget](https://img.shields.io/nuget/v/DotNetCEPSearch)](https://www.nuget.org/packages/DotNetCEPSearch/) ![Nuget](https://img.shields.io/nuget/dt/DotNetCEPSearch)

-It is a .NET Standard library that helps you to get a CEP or Address from brazilian's postal service.
+It is a .NET 5 library that helps you to get a CEP or Address from brazilian's postal service.
 You can use both in .NET Framework 4.x and .NET Core 2.x applications.

 ## Notes